Topics (Click on the topic below to go directly to related Q&A):

 RESIDENT DISTRICT NOTIFICATION FROM NON-PUBLIC SCHOOL STUDENTS

-A: All students who attend public schools in the state must be registered with their resident district, so non-public school students intending to enroll in a Choice district should register with their resident district by 1/16/2015.
-If the student receives a Notice of Conditional Acceptance in the Choice program and sends the Notice of Intent to Enroll to the Choice district, it is the responsibility of the Choice district to send enrollment notification to the student's resident district by 1/16/2015.
+A: All students who attend public schools in the state must be registered with their resident district, so non-public school students intending to enroll in a Choice district should register with their resident district by 1/16/2016.
+If the student submits a Notice of Intent to Enroll to the Choice district, it is the responsibility of the Choice district to send enrollment notification to the student's resident district by 1/15/2016.
 The Choice district must also send the transportation requests for all of their enrolled students to the resident district.

 ACCEPTING LATE APPLICATIONS

-A: Late applications: Some choice districts may accept late applications after December 1, 2014 but no later than January 16, 2015.
-Within this time period, late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
+A: Late applications: Some choice districts may accept late applications after December 1, 2015.
+Late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
 Parents must contact the choice district to inquire about whether it accepts late applications.
 Visit the map with all of the Choice districts to locate contact information, and then contact the Choice districts directly to inquire.

 NEW CHOICE DISTRICTS